 Can we move the market?
 Possibly, certain markets.
-But we want to trade a market that has particularly high liquidity.
+But we want to trade a market that has unusually high liquidity.
 In other words, the ability to buy and sell an asset easily and quickly.

 We trade major currency pairings for this reason.
 But how big is the currency pairing that we trade, and can we influence it a bit?

 Ah, but now we are a professional trader surely we have more influence at the level we trade.
-Yes, we do, we now don’t spit too often, we have graduated to a feather duster.
+Yes, we do, we currently don’t spit too often, we have graduated to a feather duster.

 The tugs, in this analogy, represent the financial institutions – banks, pension funds, big hedge funds and the like.
 A few tugs need to push or pull in the same direction to move the market.